datafold/data-diff/README.md

 # How does it work?

-xDiff finds the differences between two tables by utilizing checksum calculations and logarithmic search.
+Data Diff finds the differences between two tables by utilizing checksum calculations and logarithmic search.

 Instead of comparing the entire table, it compares the tuple (primary_key, version_column), where the primary key is a unique identifier of the rows, and the version_column updates each time the row changes to a new value, that is unique to that update.
 Usually the versioning column would be a timestamp like `updated_at`, that would auto-update by the database.
 But it could also be an auto-counting integer, and so on.

-xDiff runs a checksum on these columns using MD5.
+Data Diff runs a checksum on these columns using MD5.
 If the checksums are not the same, we know the tables are different.
 We then split each table into "n" different segments of similar size (determined by the bisection factor), and repeat the comparison for each matching pair of segments.
 When segments are below a certain size (bisection threshold), we instead download the segments to the client, and diff them locally.

-xDiff splits the segments using "checkpoints", to ensure that inserted or deleted rows don't affect the quality of the diff.
+Data Diff splits the segments using "checkpoints", to ensure that inserted or deleted rows don't affect the quality of the diff.

 This process is incremental, so differences are printed to stdout as they are found.
-Users can ensure xDiff quits after finding some number of differences, either by providing the `--limit` option, or by closing the pipe (for example, by piping to `head`).
+Users can ensure Data Diff quits after finding some number of differences, either by providing the `--limit` option, or by closing the pipe (for example, by piping to `head`).

 The algorithm goes like this: